-When you call the Accident & Disability Attorneys of Monge & Associates to represent you in a workers’ compensation case, you are calling on a team with more than 30 years of collective experience handling ONLY injury claims.
+When you call the attorneys of Monge & Associates to represent you in a workers’ compensation case, you are calling on a team with more than 30 years of collective experience handling ONLY injury claims.
 Your wellbeing is our primary focus, and we will work aggressively to make sure that you obtain the compensation and benefits you need as you recover from your workplace injury.

 Why should you call the workers’ compensation attorneys of Monge & Associates?
 Because you want to win.

 We also offer a satisfaction guarantee.
 If you are not 100 percent satisfied with our services during the first 30 days after hiring our firm, your case file and attorneys’ fee will be returned to you – no questions asked.

 Another promise: If we don’t win, you won’t pay us.

 The legal team at Monge & Associates represents clients in Atlanta, Decatur, Lithonia, College Park, East Point, Stone Mountain, Norcross, Conyers, Riverdale, Duluth, Fayetteville, Loganville and across Georgia and the Southeast.

 About Georgia Workers’ Compensation Laws

 More than 3,000 Georgia workers are injured at work during an average year, according to the U.S. Bureau of Labor Statistics.
 Many of the injured sustain moderate to severe injuries that may require time off work such as: